Yuri (Mexican singer)

-Yuridia Valenzuela Canseco (born 6 January 1964), known mononymously as Yuri, is a Mexican singer, actress and television presenter.
-She began her career as a teenager.
-In 1978, she released her debut album titled Tú Iluminas mi Vida.
-She later gained recognition representing Mexico in the OTI Festival 1984, placing third with the song "Tiempos mejores".
-In the 1980s and early 1990s, Yuri established herself as one of the most popular pop music singers in Mexico and Latin America.
-Her vocal quality and versatility allow her to be incorporated into other musical genres, ranging from pop to dance, ranchera and tropical music genres.
+Yuridia Valenzuela Canseco (born 6 January 1964), known mononymously as Yuri, is a Mexican singer, actress, and television presenter.
+She began her career as a teenager with the release of her debut album, Tú Iluminas mi Vida (1978), and gained wider recognition after representing Mexico at the OTI Festival in 1984, where she placed third with the song "Tiempos mejores".
+During the 1980s and early 1990s, she became one of the most popular pop singers in Latin America.
+Known for her vocal versatility, Yuri has explored genres including pop, dance, ranchera, and tropical music.

 In the mid-1990s, Yuri paused her musical career to convert to Protestantism, and for a few years she devoted herself to Christian and gospel music.
-In 2002, she returned to commercial music with much greater impact than her first season as a pop singer.
-Since the mid-2000s and during this decade, Yuri has established herself as one of the most successful recording artists of Spanish-language music.
+In 2002, she returned to secular music with commercial success.
+Since the mid-2000s, Yuri has established herself as one of Mexico's most successful singers.

 She has released 29 studio albums and has sold more than 20 million copies worldwide, making her one of the best-selling Latin artists in history.
 Alongside her musical career, Yuri has also ventured into acting, appearing in several telenovelas and films, and has served as a television presenter on several television shows in Mexico.
 In 2018, she received the Latin Grammy Lifetime Achievement Award, becoming the youngest artist to win it, at 54 years old.

 Life and career

 1964–1977: Early life and family

 Yuridia Valenzuela Canseco was born on 6 January 1964, in Veracruz, Mexico.
 She is the daughter of Dr. Carlos Humberto Valenzuela and Dulce Canseco.
 She had two siblings, Carlos (deceased) and Yamily.

 During her childhood, alongside her regular schooling in Veracruz, Yuri studied classical dance.
 At the age of 11, she won a scholarship to the Bolshoi Ballet in Russia, but her parents did not allow her to take advantage of it.
 As a result, her mother encouraged her to pursue a career as a singer and created a musical concept called La Manzana Eléctrica.

 Yuri took singing lessons in various venues, and the group debuted in 1976, performing at local events in Veracruz.
 Their repertoire included covers of artists such as Michael Jackson and Janis Joplin.
 Due to Yuri's growing popularity and charisma, the group was later renamed Yuri y La Manzana Eléctrica.

 During this period, Yuri met Cuban singer Celia Cruz, as Yuri’s band often performed as a supporting act for Cruz’s shows in Veracruz.
-At one of their performances, Julio Jaramillo Arenas, an arranger and the director of A&R for the GAMMA record label, recognized Yuri's potential and offered her the opportunity to record her first album.
+At one of their performances, Julio Jaramillo Arenas, an arranger and the director of A&R for the GAMMA record label, recognised Yuri's potential and offered her the opportunity to record her first album.
 Her mother accepted the proposal and became her manager.
 The family then moved to Mexico City, despite lacking financial support from relatives.